How to SKU Etsy listings (And why your products need them)

 Scroll down to the “Variations” section.
 You will need to add variations if none are in the listing.
 If you have variations already skip to step 3.

-1. This will bring up the “Add variations” popup.
+- This will bring up the “Add variations” popup.
 To proceed, you need to select at least one variation.
-How to add variations to an Etsy listing popup.

-1. After you add the variation, you gain access to more options.
+- After you add the variation, you gain access to more options.
 Select “SKUs vary for each variation” to add different SKUs to each variation.
 Our picture says for each primary color because our variation is primary color.
-How to add variations to an Etsy listing popup part 2.

-1. Clicking “Save and continue” takes you back to the listing.
+- Clicking “Save and continue” takes you back to the listing.
 Your variations section should look like the picture below.
 Add your product SKUs into the SKU boxes.
-How to add SKUs to your Etsy variations.